 Turn left out of the car park and take the immediate left towards Lakeside.
 The narrow road descends with views towards Esthwaite Water ahead.
 Continue towards Lakeside and soon cross Cunsey Beck which is the outflow from Esthwaite Water.
 Follow the wooded lakeshore a short distance to a T junction and turn right towards Hawkshead.
 Esthwaite Water car park is a short distance on the right.

 Coordinates: N 54.35029, W 2.98460

 Esthwaite Water is one of the lesser known Lake District lakes, probably due to it being the only privately owned one with very little public access.
 However, it is still very attractive and is worth some exploring.
 This small visitor centre, set in woodland on the lakeshore with lovely views up the lake, offers a number of attractions for visitors and has developed from the original trout fishery.
-It remains a popular venue for fishing and boats can be hired for this activity.
+It remains a popular venue for fishing, boats and kit can be hired for this activity.
 Also on offer is an Osprey Safari where you can self-drive a small electric boat around the lake looking for the Ospreys that are normally in residence between April and September.
 At any time of year the boat ride gives a great view of the different wildlife on and around the peaceful lake.

 Distance: 6.9 miles